tramitit/guides/en/slovakia/vehicle_registration.md

 ---
-title: "Vehicle registration in Slovakia"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
+- Slovakia
+date: '2024-06-07'
-description: "A comprehensive guide on how to register a vehicle in Slovakia"
+description: Learn how to register a new, used, or imported vehicle in Slovakia.
+Find out the required documents, costs, and procedures for vehicle registration in Slovakia.
 draft: false
+meta_title: 'Slovakia Vehicle Registration Guide: Process, Documents, Costs'
+title: 'Slovakia Vehicle Registration Guide: Process, Documents, Costs'
-translationKey: "slovakia-vehicle_registration"
+translationKey: slovakia-vehicle_registration
 ---

 ## Description
 ### What is it?